 UCSF School of Nursing Dean David Vlahov Named as Johns Hopkins University Distinguished Alumnus

-David Vlahov, BSN, PhD, FAAN, Professor and Dean, was selected as this year's recipient of the Johns Hopkins University's Distinguished Alumnus Award.
+David Vlahov, BSN, PhD, RN, FAAN, Professor and Dean, was selected as this year's recipient of the Johns Hopkins University's Distinguished Alumnus Award.

 The Distinguished Alumnus Award honors alumni who have typified the Johns Hopkins tradition of excellence and brought credit to the university by their personal accomplishment, professional achievement, or humanitarian service.